 Koh Phi Phi (2 Days)

-Koh Phi Phi is a stunning island with clear water, snorkeling, and crazy parties.
+The Phi Phi islands are a stunning set of beautiful islands with clear water, snorkeling, and crazy parties.
 It is a small island mostly catered to tourists though.
 The streets off the port are a maze of food, cool shops, and tour companies that I found quite fun to explore.
 Don’t shy away, because the tours offered here are absolutely amazing!
 And, this island is home to one of the coolest bars in the country.

 Watching Sunset on a boat in Koh Phi Phi, Thailand